derejetabzaw/emotivespeech/ESPP/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Emotive Speech's documentation!
+Welcome to Emotive Speech's documentation
 ====================================

 A Standard Python Package For Emotive Speech Generation Based on `DAVID <http://cream.ircam.fr/?p=44>`_ : An open-source platform for real-time emotional speech